Ricobyter/iitdmj_mobile_app/README.md

 - **Research:** Discover ongoing research projects, publications, and collaborations in the CSE Department.
 - **Placement:** Stay updated on placement opportunities, internship programs, and career guidance.
 - **Facilities:** Find information about the facilities available in the CSE Department, including labs, equipment, and infrastructure.
-- **Contacts:** Access contact details of key personnel and administrative offices within the CSE Department.
+- **Contacts:** Access contact details of key personnel and administrative offices within the CSE Department of IIITDMJ.

 ## Getting Started